Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the Prime Vampire(s) (e.g. playters who spawn as Vampires originally) are killed.
+ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. playters who spawn as vampires originally) are killed.
 0 - Do nothing.
-1 - Kill all non-prime Vampires.
-2 - Revert all non-prime Vampires to their original role. ttt_vampire_prime_only_convert              1       // Whether only Prime Vampires (e.g. players who spawn as vampire originally) are allowed to convert other players. ttt_vam_credits_starting                    1       // The number of credits a vampire should start with
+1 - Kill all vampire thralls (non-prime vampires).
+2 - Revert all vampire thralls (non-prime vampires) to their original role. ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players. ttt_vampire_credits_starting                1       // The number of credits a vampire should start with

 // Quack
-ttt_qua_credits_starting                    1       // The number of credits a quack should start with
+ttt_quack_credits_starting                  1       // The number of credits a quack should start with ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round

 // Parasite
-ttt_par_credits_starting                    1       // The number of credits a parasite should start with ttt_parasite_infection_time                 90      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_respawn_mode                   0       // The way in which the parasite respawns.
+ttt_parasite_infection_time                 90      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_respawn_mode                   0       // The way in which the parasite respawns.
 0 - Take over host.
-1 - Respawn at the parasites body.
-2 - Respawn at a random location. ttt_parasite_respawn_health                 100     // The health on which the parasite respawns ttt_parasite_announce_infection             0       // Whether players are notified when they are infected with the parasite
+1 - Respawn at the parasite's body.
+2 - Respawn at a random location. ttt_parasite_respawn_health                 100     // The health on which the parasite respawns ttt_parasite_announce_infection             0       // Whether players are notified when they are infected with the parasite ttt_parasite_credits_starting               1       // The number of credits a parasite should start with

 // ----------------------------------------